junkwax/spacelab/README.md

-# Dark Matter and Black Holes in Higher Dimensions
+# spacelab - Dark Matter and Black Holes in Higher Dimensions

 This repository explores a theoretical framework to understand the relationship between **dark matter**, **black holes**, and **higher-dimensional spacetime**.
 By incorporating: